-By default, the static methods of any class that is on the classpath are available to be used.
-This can compromise security in some systems.
-The optional Java system property hsqldb.method\class\names allows preventing access to classes other than java.lang.Math or specifying a semicolon-separated list of allowed classes.
-A property value that ends with .\ is treated as a wild card and allows access to all class or method names formed by substitution of the \ (asterisk).
+The static methods of any class that is on the classpath can be made available to be used.
+From version 2.7.1 access is not allowed by default.
+The optional Java system property hsqldb.method_class_names allows access to classes other than java.lang.Math by specifying a semicolon-separated list of allowed packages, classes, or methods.
+A property value that ends with . is treated as a wild card and allows access to all class or method names formed by substitution of the (asterisk).